 Clay City - Coalmont is a very small town located in the state of Indiana.
-With a population of 3,526 people and just one neighborhood, Clay City - Coalmont is the 165th largest community in Indiana.
-Much of the housing stock in Clay City - Coalmont was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 3,536 people and just one neighborhood, Clay City - Coalmont is the 165th largest community in Indiana.
+Clay City - Coalmont has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Because occupations involving physical labor dominate the local economy, Clay City - Coalmont is generally considered to be a blue-collar town.
-41.92% of the Clay City - Coalmont workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Clay City - Coalmont is a town of service providers, construction workers and builders, and transportation and shipping workers.
-There are especially a lot of people living in Clay City - Coalmont who work in sales jobs (7.86%), healthcare suport services (7.68%), and office and administrative support (7.02%).
+When you are in Clay City - Coalmont, you'll notice that it is more blue-collar than most other communities in America.
+41.45% of Clay City - Coalmont’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Clay City - Coalmont is a town of professionals, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Clay City - Coalmont who work in management occupations (6.98%), office and administrative support (6.92%), and sales jobs (6.73%).

-One downside of living in Clay City - Coalmont, however, is that residents on average have to contend with a long commute, spending on average 37.06 minutes every day commuting to work.
-It is, however, a pedestrian-friendly town.
-Many of its neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
+One downside of living in Clay City - Coalmont is that it can take a long time to commute to work.
+In Clay City - Coalmont, the average commute to work is 36.17 minutes, which is quite a bit higher than the national average.
+However, it is a pedestrian-friendly town.
+Many of Clay City - Coalmont’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.

-The percentage of adults in Clay City - Coalmont with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.14% of adults in Clay City - Coalmont have a bachelor's degree or advanced degree.
+In terms of college education, the citizens of Clay City - Coalmont rank slightly lower than the national average.
+16.65% of adults 25 and older in Clay City - Coalmont have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The people who call Clay City - Coalmont home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clay City - Coalmont residents report their race to be White, followed by Native Hawaiian.
 Important ancestries of people in Clay City - Coalmont include German, English, Irish, French, and Italian.